dddpaul/gonc/README.md

 Comments:

 * Send `~.` to disconnect in UDP mode.
+* Proxy mode (when `-proxy-port` is provided) ignores process stdout and stdin and instead setups a persistent server, which forwards requests to the provided host + port.
 * Wireguard support was inspired by the [Our User-Mode WireGuard Year](https://fly.io/blog/our-user-mode-wireguard-year/) blog post.